Social and Behavioral Sciences PhD

 Dissertation:

 To fulfill the dissertation requirement, students must prepare and orally defend the final dissertation in a public meeting.
 Students should present their plans for publishing their dissertation as part of their defense.
-Students must be enrolled continuously for at least 3 credits of dissertation research until their dissertation is successfully defended.
+Students must be enrolled continuously in SBS 9999 until their dissertation is successfully defended.
 The Graduate School requires a minimum of 2 credits of SBS 9999.
 Students must be enrolled in the course in the term that they graduate.

-If a student needs to change a member of a committee, the new member must be approved by the Director of Graduate Studies and registered with the Graduate School.
+If a student needs to change a member of the committee, the new member must be approved by the Graduate Program Director and registered with the Graduate School.

 Students who are preparing to defend their dissertation should confirm a time and date with their DEC and work with their department’s administrative assistant to secure a room.
 This should be done at least one month in advance of the proposed date.
 The administrative assistant arranges the time, date and room within two working days.
 After the time, date and room are secured, the student must send to the Graduate School a completed "Announcement of Dissertation Defense" form, found in TUportal under the Tools tab within “University Forms.”
 This must be submitted at least 10 working days before the defense.
 The Department of Social and Behavioral Sciences posts flyers announcing the defense, and the Graduate School lists the defense on its website.